jocnjr/react-synthesis/README.md

 npm install
 ```

-Next create a file in the root directory, titled config.js.
-This file will hold the url to your mongo database as we as your secret key for password hashing.
+Next create a file in the root directory titled config.js.
+This file will hold the url to your mongo database as well as your secret key for password hashing.

-We use mongo labs for a simple remote database https://mlab.com/.
+We recommend using mongo labs for a simple remote database https://mlab.com/.

 Your session secret should be a string.

 ```
 // config.js
 const sessionSecret = "hashSecret";
-const serverConfig = 'mongodb://database.url';
+const serverConfig = "mongodb://database.url";

 module.exports = { sessionSecret, serverConfig };
 ```